 The environment and equipment were clean and well maintained.
+The treatment room was fitted with a compliant sink and tap.
 We saw that the service had implemented a cleaning schedule and was using appropriate cleaning equipment and products in line with national standards.
 Personal protective equipment such as gloves, aprons and face masks were available and close to the point of care.